|

 of life come out of that hole.

-- £1.6 billion on school and university improvements
+- over £7 billion of school and university improvements

 - supplies of special sands for glass foundry and other industries